On Deformation Quantizations of Hypertoric varieties: -algebras

 Let us now assume that $X$ is a complex symplectic manifold with holomorphic $2$-form $\omega_X$.
 A map $f$ between open subsets $U \subset X$ and $V \subset Y$ of the symplectic manifolds $(X,\omega_1)$ and $(Y,\omega_2)$ is said to be a symplectic map if $f^* \omega_2 = \omega_1$.
 A symplectic map is always locally biholomorphic \cite[Lemma 5.5.2]{BjorkBook}, therefore by symplectic map we will actually mean a biholomorphic symplectic map.
-Based on \cite{Kontsevich} and \cite{PS}, we define a $W$-algebra on $X$ as:
+Based on \cite{Kontsevich} and \cite{PS}: